mehrshaddarzi/wp-trait/README.md

 1) First Create a new directory in your WordPress plugins dir e.g. `wp-content/plugins/wp-user-mobile`.

-3) Run This Command in yout directory:
+3) Run This Command in your directory:

 ```console
 composer require mehrshaddarzi/wp-trait